Towards Better Data Exploitation in Self-Supervised Monocular Depth Estimation

 On the other hand, most approaches follow Monodepth2 \cite{monodepth2} to adopt a prevalent encoder-decoder architecture for depth estimation.
 The encoder extracts five-level features from the input image.
 The features encapsulate both global and local information of the image, with varying receptive fields at different scales, which are subsequently fed into a U-Net \cite{unet} decoder to generate the depth map.
 This architecture empowers Monodepth2 to gain advanced performance.
 However, it still struggles to recover fine details in depth maps.
 If the depth map is rough, robots could miss details or misinterpret object relationships when mapping, leading to inaccurate environmental perception.
 To tackle this limitation, we propose a detail-enhanced DepthNet in this paper, with an extra full-scale branch in the encoder and a grid decoder.

-Our main contributions can be summarized as follows: \begin{itemize} \item{To fully excavate the potential of datasets for better generalization performance, We use classic \textit{Resizing-Cropping} and novel \textit{Splitting-Permuting} augmentation to generate another two augmented views for self-distillation.} \item{To enhance the fine details of depth maps, we propose to add a full-scale branch and adopt a grid decoder, forming our detail-enhanced DepthNet. } \item{Experiments show that we achieve state-of-the-art performance on the KITTI \cite{kitti} benchmark.
-And our models also have better performance when generalizing to Make3D \cite{make3d} and NYUv2 \cite{nyu} datasets.} \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item{To fully excavate the potential of datasets for better generalization performance, we use classic \textit{Resizing-Cropping} and novel \textit{Splitting-Permuting} augmentation to generate another two augmented views for self-distillation.} \item{To enhance the fine details of depth maps, we propose to add a full-scale branch and adopt a grid decoder, forming our detail-enhanced DepthNet. } \item{Experiments show that we achieve state-of-the-art performance on the KITTI \cite{kitti} and Cityscapes \cite{city} datasets.
+And our KITTI models also have better performance when generalizing to Make3D \cite{make3d}, NYUv2 \cite{nyu} and Cityscapes datasets.} \end{itemize}